lingjzhu/mtracker.github.io/README.md

 ### Dependencies

-- Python 3.5
+- Python 3.5 or 3.6
-- Keras
+- Keras >2.0.8
-- Tensorflow 1.4.1
+- Tensorflow-gpu, CUDA and CUDNN（if you need GPU support）or Tensorflow
 - Scikit-image 1.3.0
-- CUDA and CUDNN（if you need GPU support）
+- Imageio
+- Praatio

 Installing Tensorflow can be a painful process.
 Please refer to the official documentation of Tensorflow and Keras for installation guides.